-- Whole class subject focus after lunch.
-Initially this will be a short carpet session with a cross curricular skill and then independent learning activities set up across the environment; child initiated, adult directed learning and challenges. - Additional challenges will be provided to link to the topic related carpet session. - Access to outside play will be available all day.
-Challenges and learning opportunities must be completed across PM session
+- 2 whole class sessions in the afternoon: maths and a topic related lesson.
+Initially this will be a short carpet session with a cross curricular skill and then independent learning activities set up across the environment; child initiated, adult directed learning and challenges. - Additional challenges will be provided to link to the topic related carpet session. - Access to outside play will be available.
+Challenges and learning opportunities must be completed across PM session - Intervention groups that include developing physical skills, communication and language skills and PSED skills will be completed across the week. - Whole class story session, linked to the 'Hillcross 10 min reading pledge'.